Ecology

 Subject overview

-Ecology is the study of the distribution and abundance of life and the interactions between organisms and their environment.
+Ecology explores the distribution and abundance of life and the interactions between organisms and their environment.

-The Ecology specialisation brings together material from a number of different areas including Biological Science, Environmental Science, Geography and Marine Science.
+The specialisation brings together material from a number of different areas, including Biological Sciences, Environmental Science, Geography and Marine Science.

-You will be taught the broad conceptual, theoretical and philosophical elements of ecology; an understanding and appreciation of the methodologies involved and the current issues and debates in the field of ecology; skills in critical analysis, problem solving and independent judgement; and effective written and oral communication skills.
+You will be taught the broad conceptual, theoretical and philosophical elements of Ecology; you'll develop an appreciation of the methodologies involved and the current issues and debates in the field of Ecology; you'll hone your skills in critical analysis, problem-solving and independent judgement; and you'll sharpen your written and oral communication skills.

 Where can Ecology take you?